Engine

 My requirements for the engine are:

-This car isn't about large amounts of horse power.
+This car isn't about large amounts of horse power, headline numbers or lap times.
 There are many family hatchbacks with over 200bhp.
 In a 400Kg car, you don't need large power outputs to give it 'supercar' acceleration.
 I'd rather sacrifice power for weight.
 The numbers that count to me are on-the-road weight and bhp/ton.

 Yamaha R1

-My 'worst case scenario' is that I use a Yamaha R1 engine and end up with ~160bhp in a 400Kg car.
-This engine requires minimal modifications to work well in a bike-engined car and a tuned 4-2-1 exhaust manifold, uprated clutch, sump baffle and slight oil over-fill is all that is required.
+My 'worst case scenario' is that I use a current Yamaha R1 engine and end up with ~180bhp in a 400Kg car.
+This engine requires fairly minimal modifications to work well in a bike-engined car and a tuned 4-2-1 exhaust manifold, uprated clutch, sump baffle and slight oil over-fill is all that is required.
+This is what I currently have installed in my 450Kg Fisher Fury R1 and this is already a faster car than I really need on UK roads.

-160bhp in a 400Kg car equates to 400bhp/ton.
-To put this in context here are a few weights and bhp/ton figures of cars I'd be happy to own (from EVO Magazine:
+180bhp in a 400Kg car equates to 450bhp/ton.
+To put this in context here are a few weights and bhp/ton figures of cars I'd be happy to own (figures from EVO Magazine):

 Honda Fireblade

-Andy Bates from AB Performance is using 2008 honda Fireblade engines in his race cars and is getting very good power outputs in excess of 180bhp.
-180bhp in a 400Kg car equates to 450bhp/ton.
+Andy Bates from AB Performance is using 2008 Honda Fireblade engines in his race cars and is getting very good power outputs in excess of 180bhp.

 Suzuki GSX1300R / Hayabusa